Bounded Model Checking for Hyperproperties: Bounded Semantics for HyperLTL

 On the other hand, in the optimistic semantics the eventualities are assumed to be fulfilled in the future:

-In order to capture the halting semantics, we assume that the Kripke structure is equipped with a predicate $\Halt$ that is true if the state corresponds to a halting state, and define the auxiliary predicate $\Halted\DefinedAs\AllHalt$. \cesar{Introduce $\Halt_\pi$ before} Then, the bounded semantics of the temporal case for $i=k$ in the pessimistic case consider the halting case to infer the actual value of the temporal operators on the (now fully known) trace:
+In order to capture the halting semantics, we assume that the Kripke structure is equipped with a predicate $\Halt$ that is true if the state corresponds to a halting state, and define the auxiliary predicate $\Halted\DefinedAs\AllHalt$ that holds whenever all traces have halted (and their final state will be repeated ad infinitum), where $\halt$ is an atomic proposition denoting the termination of a trace.
+Then, the halted semantics of the temporal case for $i=k$ in the pessimistic case consider the halting case to infer the actual value of the temporal operators on the (now fully known) trace:

 {}Dually, in the halting optimistic case: